Sexual health and well-being

 Some HIV medications interact with oral medications like sildenafil (Viagra).
 Lower doses – usually one 25 mg in any 48-hour period – are used for people using a PI or NNRTI based combination.

 Viagra should never be used with poppers (amyl nitrate) because of a serious risk of drug interactions that can cause heart failure.

-There are much fewer options for women.
+There are fewer options for women.
 Viagra is not currently licensed for women although small studies reported benefits.
 See also several references included below.